Project-SPCT/project-spct.github.io/README.md

-This is aiospect in a WEBSITE/CLOUD!
+This is Project-SPCT in a website
+To learn more about Project-SPCT, go to https://github.com/iddu0/Project-SPCT